torvalds/linux/Documentation/sound/soc/dpcm.rst

 2. Machine driver OR audio HAL disables the Headset path.

 3. DPCM runs the PCM trigger(stop), hw_free(), shutdown() operations on DAI0
-   for headset since the path is now disabled.
+   for headset since the path is analw disabled.

 4. Machine driver or audio HAL enables the speaker path.